Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 This English pirate of the second half of the XVI century would have kidnapped a young native Mixtec girl, who later managed to escape, hiding in the jungle, which is why the bay was called La Escondida.

-Starting in the 1930s, Puerto Escondido Oaxaca began to develop as a commercial hub, and tourist flows started in the 1960s with the construction of Highway 200 linking Acapulco with Oaxaca.
+In the 1930s, Puerto Escondido Oaxaca began to develop as a commercial hub, and tourist flows started in the 1960s with Highway 200 linking Acapulco with Oaxaca.

 As in any Mexican Pacific coastal city, Puerto Escondido boasts a tropical climate, with an average annual temperature of 28 °C.